 Previous attempts at recording births, marriages and deaths were haphazard and chaotic.
 An entry, in response to Scotland’s first attempt at demographic mapping, in an Edinburgh publication of 1779 said “The register of burials is kept by people whose faculties are impaired by drinking, who forget today what was done yesterday.”

-Eminent member of the Royal College of Surgeons of Edinburgh and brother-in-law to the Lord Advocate, Dr George William Bell had published two powerfully evocative pamphlets revealing the squalid and overcrowded conditions of the city’s wynds (alleys) – Day and Night in the Wynds of Edinburgh (1849) and Blackfriars’ Wynd Analyzed (1850).
+An eminent member of the Royal College of Surgeons of Edinburgh and brother-in-law to the Lord Advocate, Dr George William Bell had published two powerfully evocative pamphlets revealing the squalid and overcrowded conditions of the city’s wynds (alleys) – Day and Night in the Wynds of Edinburgh (1849) and Blackfriars’ Wynd Analyzed (1850).

 His work, which made a direct correlation between the filthy housing conditions, excessive drinking, prostitution and wife beating, left little doubt as to the seriousness of the problem but forced no tangible change.